 Sometimes, eggs on the anus can hatch and the pinworm larvae can reinfect the intestine that they came from.
 This can cause an infection to continue indefinitely if it’s not treated.

 Pinworm infections affect people of all ages and geographical regions.
-Since the pinworm eggs are microscopic, it’s impossible to avoid infected individuals or areas.
+Since the pinworm eggs are microscopic, it’s impossible to avoid individuals or areas that have been infected.